 - a youth from another country or small town;

 - someone who has been in the child welfare system;

 You can find queer and trans friends, mentors and community in SOY’s programs, and learn about LGBT2SQ communities, histories and issues.
 Come express yourself, build your confidence and leadership skills, celebrate and more.
 We are here to support you with challenges in your lives.

 SOY’s Goal Planning Services (GPS)

 We have five Youth Resource Workers who will:

-- go with you to appointments, such as those with your landlord, addictions or mental health counsellor, medical practitioner, school counsellor, Ontario Works representative, immigration lawyer, and others; and
+- support you with arranging appointments, such as those with your: landlord, addictions or mental health counsellor, medical practitioner, school counsellor, Ontario Works representative, immigration lawyer, CAS worker, and others; and

 - go with you to meetings with your family, however you define family.

 Our health and well-being programs come in many forms, like our weekly community groups and our mentorship and peer leadership programs.